1. Rules of Golf

-10.2 Both Orders of Merit work in the same way.
+10.2 Each of the Orders of Merit work in the same way.
 Merit points are awarded on the basis of 100 to the winner, 99 for 2nd, 98 for 3rd and so on.

 10.3 Any tied scores will be decided by a card play off over the last nine holes as they appear on the scorecard.
 Merit points will then be issued based on finishing position.

-10.5 Any tied positions in either Order of Merit following the last round of the Tour Final will be decided by taking into account the competitor’s tenth best merit point score and so on.
+10.5 Any tied positions in the Orders of Merit following the last round of the Tour Final will be decided by taking into account the competitor’s twelfth best merit point score and so on.

 10.6 The final Order of Merit will be established after the last round of the Tour Final has been played.

-10.7 To be eligible for merit points, a competitor must be a current member of the European Amateur Golf Tour for which the annual fee is £40 and runs for 12 months from the date of joining.
+10.7 To be eligible for merit points, a competitor must be a current member of the Tour for which the annual fee is £40 and runs for 12 months from the date of joining.
 Order of Merit points will not be allocated retrospectively.

 11. Championship Events

 11.1 Certain events are designated Championship Events and these are denoted by a trophy image on the schedule.
 The prizes will be upgraded at the Championship Events.

-12.1 A competitor’s best seven Order of Merit scores will count towards qualification for the Tour Final
+12.1 A competitor’s best nine Order of Merit scores will count towards qualification for the Tour Final

 12.2 After the last event of the season prior to the Tour Final the following competitors will qualify for the Tour Final: